• Skip to primary navigation

 Instructions

-• Put the bread in a food processor and blend until breadcrumbs.
+• Put 100 g Whole wheat bread into a food processor and blend until breadcrumbs.

 • Take out and form into 2 burger patties.

-• Heat some oil in a pan and cook for around 4-5 minutes each side.
+• Heat 1 tablespoon Olive oil in a pan and cook the burgers for around 4-5 minutes each side.

-• Meanwhile, put the Greek yoghurt, the last garlic clove, juice of 1 lime and the basil in a food processor (clean after using it for the salmon) and blend to make a sauce.
+• Meanwhile, put4 tablespoon 0% Fat Free Greek yogurt, 1 Garlic cloves, juice of 1 Lime and 4 tablespoon Fresh basil into a food processor (clean after using it for the salmon) and blend to make a sauce.

-• Serve in a bun (optional) with sauce on top of the salmon burger with slaw and lettuce (optional).
+• Serve in 2 Burger buns (optional) with sauce on top of the salmon burger with Coleslaw and Lettuce (optional).

 • If you want to make these burgers really crispy, then use Panko breadcrumbs instead of wholemeal breadcrumbs.